 But then I stopped.
 My parents no longer went, my friends didn’t ski, and my winter breaks in college were spent working.
-As I got older and became adverse to the cold, I simply never wanted to be near snow.
-Winter was a time to go to tropics not into the mountains.
+As I got older and became averse to the cold, I simply never wanted to be near snow.
+Winter was a time to go to tropics, not into the mountains.

 It was weird to be on skis after 11 years.
 It also made a good video:

 I was pretty bad at first but managed to go through some deep powder and off trail before the trip was over.
 My friends were impressed with how fast I relearned to ski.
-They expected me to be awful but I wasn’t.
-If I had a few more days, I probably could have been back on some black diamonds trails.
+They expected me to be awful, but I wasn’t.
+If I had a few more days, I probably could have been back on some black diamond trails.

 In the end, I had a lot more fun than I thought I would.
-Though it snowed for 4 days straight, I got used to the cold.
+Though it snowed for four days straight, I got used to the cold.
 It wasn’t so bad.
-Eventually, I only had 3 layers of clothes!
+Eventually, I only wore three layers of clothes!
 And I really had fun skiing.
 A lot of fun.
 I forgot how much fun I had when I was a kid.
 The first 18 yrs of my life came back to me and it was blast.

 Maybe the winter isn’t so bad after all.
-Yes….maybe good things do happen in the cold….
+Maybe good things do happen in the cold…

 Now, that is an interesting thought to have.